andreasdominik/NNHelferlein.jl/docs/src/index.md

 and validation data or an optional split ratio to perform a random training/validation split.
-The function offers a multitude of other options (see the API-documentation for details) and writes tensorboard log-files that allow for online plotting of the training progress during training via tensorboard.
+The function offers a multitude of other options (see the API-documentation for details) and writes tensorboard log-files that allow for online monitoring of the training progress during training via tensorboard.

 A second way to define a model is the `add_layer!()`-syntax, here shown